Competition Control for Cottonwood Plantation Establishment

 The information given here is for educational purposes only.
 References to commercial products, trade names, or suppliers are made with the understanding that no endorsement is implied and that no discrimination against other products or suppliers is intended.

-Revised by Dr. Randy Rousseau, Extension/Research Professor, Forestry, from an earlier edition by Dr. Andrew J. Londo, former assistant Extension professor, and Dr. Andrew W. Ezell, Forestry professor and head.
+Revised by Randy Rousseau, PhD, Extension/Research Professor, Forestry, from an earlier edition by Andrew J. Londo, PhD, former Assistant Extension Professor, and Andrew W. Ezell, PhD, Forestry Professor and Head.